 Developing an example farm for specific crops

 Every region is different and so is every crop.
-Like the citrus agronomy in Yucatán, Mexico, is incomparable with cocoa production in Ecuador.
+Like the citrus agronomy in Yucatán, Mexico, is incomparable with cocoa production in Ecuador or the white pepper agroforestry in Indonesia.
 We develop farms focussing on specific yields but always with a multi crop agroforestry approach.
 This way, an Agroforestry model farm serves as an example farm for local farmers, to see the benefits, to help them understand how it works and what they can take home to their own farm. reNature is not afraid of people applying some of the principles of agroforestry without paying for it.
 On the contrary, we WANT farmers to use them.

 Operating as an educational center